The Virtual Anaesthesia Textbook

 Dave Sainsbury's notes on the neuromuscular junction and PNS

-Pulse Oximetry:
+Pulse Oximetry

 The World Federation of Societies of Anaesthesiologists Update in Anaesthesia journal includes an article on pulse oximetry.

-Dave Sainsbury's presentation on oxygen monitoring including pulse oximetry
+Dave Sainsbury's presentation on oxygen monitoring including pulse oximetry.

 Specialized Monitors

-Extensive educational material and a handbook on BIS from Aspect.
+A handbook on BIS from Aspect.

-Transoesophageal Echocardiography:
+Transoesophageal Echocardiography

 A detailed history of ultrasound development.